-Working specifically for manufacturers or wholesale companies, these professionals sell their clients' products to other businesses and clients.
-They identify customers, create sales materials, highlight product features, answer questions, negotiate bulk sales prices, create contracts, and arrange shipping.
+Working for manufacturers or wholesale companies, these professionals sell their clients' products to other businesses and clients.
+They identify customers, create sales materials, highlight product features, answer questions, and create contracts.

 - Advertising Agent

-These individuals spend their days selling advertising space to clients in newspapers, magazines, websites, radio and television shows, movies, and other forms of media that use advertising.
+These professionals sell advertising space for clients in newspapers, magazines, websites, and radio and television shows.
 They provide estimates, create contracts, and set advertisement run dates.

 Bachelor's Degree in Entrepreneurship